matrix-exchange-dev/matrix-api-docs/api-v0.1.md

 A valid request is consisted of the following parts:

-API path:Access the server address api.matrix.co，for example api.matrix.co/v1/order/orders.
+API path:Access the server address zeus.matrix.co，for example zeus.matrix.co/v1/order/orders.
 API access Id (API-KEY) : Access Key in your API Key applied.
 API-SIGNATURE-METHOD:Hash-based signature authentication calculation, HmacSHA256 is used here API-SIGNATURE-VERSION:The version of signature protocol, version 1 is used here.